LivotovLabs/3DSView/README.md

-3DSView (D3SView :)
+3DSView (D3SView :) , aka 3D Secure WebView
 ===================

-Self-contained UI component to process banking 3DS (MasterCard Secure Code / Verified By Visa) payment authorizations in Android apps.
+Self-contained UI component to process banking 3D Secure (MasterCard SecureCode / Verified By Visa) payment authorizations in Android apps.

 Why D3S ?
 Simply because Java does not allow to have package and class names beginning with the digit, so we simply swapped